imagitama/phasmophobia-site/voice/index.md

 ## What questions can you ask

-This is a list of everything you can ask: [https://gameplay.tips/guides/8529-phasmophobia.html](https://gameplay.tips/guides/8529-phasmophobia.html)
+There is a very long list of all possible phrases you can ask the ghost.
+Try out these kinds of questions:

+- "Give us a sign"
+- "Are you there"
+- "Turn on the lights"

 **Remember that the ghost can hear you even without the Spirit Box.
 When it is hunting keep your voice quiet!**

+### Ouija Board

+There are additional questions you can ask using the Ouija Board such as:

+- "What is your favourite room"
+- "How old are you"

+etc.